 Information for departments and colleges

-The following page is designed to provide departments with more information on the Erasmus+ opportunities available for both students and staff.
+The following page is designed to provide departments with more information on the Erasmus+ opportunities available for incoming students and staff.

-Erasmus funding is available to support staff training abroad in the form of job shadowing, observation, attendance at workshops or courses and so on.
+Participating universities may be able to provide Erasmus funding to their staff to support staff teaching or training abroad.
 This may be for transfer of knowledge and good practice, to learn from shared experience, acquire practical skills or discover new ideas for teaching and learning.

 Department/faculties can accept incoming staff members for training if interested.